A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 ### command

-This will allow you to link Parkour to trigger other plugins using a command.
+Allow each Course to execute multiple commands for each Parkour event.

+You are able to specify that the command should be executed by the Player by prefixing the command with `player:`, otherwise it will be executed as the Console.

+[Internal Parkour placeholders](/tutorials/parkour-courses?id=parkour-internal-placeholders) AND [PlaceholderAPI](/guides/compatible-plugins?id=placeholderapi) values will be evaluated.
+[Available event values](/tutorials/parkour-courses?id=parkour-internal-events).

 ![Event Command Example](https://i.imgur.com/patqUxL.png "Event Command Example")

-You are able to specify the command should be executed by the Player, by prefixing the command with `player:`.

 _Command: `/pa setcourse (course) command (event) (command)`_

+## Parkour Events

+Parkour allows you to customise behaviours of each Parkour Event to display a message and / or execute a command.

+### Parkour internal events

+* `Join` joining a Course
+* `Leave` leaving a Course
+* `Prize` prize given to Player for Course completion
+* `NoPrize` prize **not** given due to RewardOnce on Course completion
+* `Finish` every time a Player finishes a Course
+* `Checkpoint` achieving a Checkpoint on a Course
+* `CheckpointAll` achieving **all** checkpoints on a Course
+* `Death` dying whilst on a Course
+* `PlayerCourseRecord` player beats their best time on Course
+* `GlobalCourseRecord` player beats the global best time on Course

+### Parkour internal placeholders

+_They **must** be uppercase._
+* `%PLAYER%` the Player's name
+* `%PLAYER_DISPLAY%` the Player's display name
+* `%COURSE%` the Course's name
+* `%DEATHS%` the amount of deaths accumulated
+* `%TIME%` the amount of time accumulated
+* `%CHECKPOINT%` the current checkpoint number

 ## Adding a Join Item